donovanwhite/Fabric-CICD-Framework/COMPLETE_GUIDE.md

-# Complete Fabric CI/CD Migration Guide
+# Complete Fabric CI/CD Guide

-This comprehensive guide covers all aspects of using the fabric-cicd library for Microsoft Fabric workspace migrations across regions and capacities.
+This comprehensive guide covers all aspects of using the fabric-cicd library for Microsoft Fabric workspaces.

 ## 📁 Repository Structure